Ghost of Dragstrip Hollow: Production

-Paul Blaisdell, AIP's top special effects technician from 1954-1959, was asked to spoof himself in the film, not realizing how close the film's ending would parallel the end of his own career a year or two later.
+Paul Blaisdell, AIP's top special effects technician from 1954 to 1959, was asked to spoof himself in the film, not realizing how close the film's ending would parallel the end of his own career a year or two later.

 Home media

 The film was released on DVD by MGM on February 15, 2005.

 Reception

 TV Guide panned the film, stating that "[the] deformed script could have only been helped by a complete rewrite".
 On his website Fantastic Movie Musings and Ramblings, Dave Sindelar criticized the film's "turgid pacing", lack of plot, and underdeveloped scenarios.
 Dennis Schwartz of Ozus' World Movie Reviews rated the film a grade D, writing, "A dreadful hot rod teen comedy for the drive-in crowd.
 This one stinks even for AIP."

+Filmink called it "a boring movie".